Home -> RRSPs RRIFs and TFSAs -> In kind withdrawals

 Existing Shares of Same Stock Already in Non-registered Account

-However, if you have existing shares of the same stock already in the non-registered account, your new ACB will be averaged using the existing shares and the newly transferred shares, in the same way it is averaged whenever you purchase additional shares.
+If, in your non-registered account, you already have existing shares of the same stock you withdrew, your new ACB will be averaged using the existing shares and the newly transferred shares, in the same way it is averaged whenever you purchase additional shares.
 This new ACB per share will be used as the ACB on the disposition of shares into the TFSA, which may result in a capital gain or loss.
 If the new averaged ACB is greater than the MV per share, don't transfer them into another registered account, as you would have a superficial loss.

 To avoid having a capital gain or loss on shares being transferred from your RRSP or RRIF to your TFSA if there are existing shares of the same security in your non-registered account, you could sell them in the RRSP/RRIF, withdraw the funds (taxable) which you would deposit into the TFSA.
 Then you can buy the shares in the TFSA.

 When an in kind withdrawal is done, the amount of the withdrawal will be the market value of the investment in Canadian dollars at the time of the withdrawal.
 If the investment is traded on a US stock exchange, an exchange rate is applied by the brokerage to convert the transaction to Canadian dollars.
 The exchange rate will be the rate that the brokerage would have applied if you had sold the stock.
 If the investment is transferred directly into a US$ account, the exchange rate used by the brokerage will be shown in the transaction comments, and the Canadian $ amount will be used on the tax slip reporting the RRSP or RRIF transaction.